aliyun/terraform-provider-alicloud/website/docs/r/cs_edge_kubernetes.html.markdown

 ### Network params

 * `pod_cidr` - (Required) [Flannel Specific] The CIDR block for the pod network when using Flannel.
 * `new_nat_gateway` - (Optional) Whether to create a new nat gateway while creating kubernetes cluster.
 Default to true.
-Then openapi in Alibaba Cloud are not all on intranet, So turn this option on is a good choice.
+Then openapi in Alibaba Cloud are not all on internet, So turn this option on is a good choice.
 * `service_cidr` - (Optional) The CIDR block for the service network.
 It cannot be duplicated with the VPC CIDR and CIDR used by Kubernetes cluster in VPC, cannot be modified after creation.
 * `node_cidr_mask` - (Optional) The node cidr block to specific how many pods can run on single node.
 24-28 is allowed.
 24 means 2^(32-24)-1=255 and the node can run at most 255 pods. default: 24
 * `slb_internet_enabled` - (Optional) Whether to create internet load balancer for API Server.
 Default to true.